vyoung831/Mintee/doc/Development/development-principles.md

 # Notable components

 ## SaveFormatter
-To maintain structured data conversion between view components, model components, and the persistent store, Mu implements `SaveFormatter`, which defines enums for the following purposes:
+To maintain structured data conversion between view components, model components, and the persistent store, `SaveFormatter` defines enums for the following purposes:
 * Restrict the persistent store format of data attributes to the range of possible values that business rules define.
 * Ensure that view components can restrict user input to values that can be converted to persistent store format.
 Removes need for additional validation by model components.